 Of course, what contributed to Doctor Whos longevity was its versatility.
 When the original actor playing The Doctor, William Hartnell, became too ill to play the part in 1966, the producers came up with a novel concept of having The Doctor regenerate bodies whenever he was fatally injured, a convenient piece of sleight of hand that allowed Hartnell to be replaced by another actor.
 Hartnells original creation was a kindly, sometimes cranky, wise grandatherly type, but subsequent characterisations became more youthful and the emphasis was placed on eccentricity.
-Eleven actors have played the part during the series run William Hartnell (1963-6), Patrick Troughton (1966-9), Jon Pertwee (1970-4), Tom Baker (1974-80), Peter Davison (1981-4), Colin Baker (1984-6), Sylvester McCoy (1987-9), Paul McGann (1996), Christopher Eccleston (2005), David Tennant (2006-10), Matt Smith (2010-4) and Peter Capaldi (2014-7) and Jodie Whitaker (2018 ).
+Eleven actors have played the part during the series run William Hartnell (1963-6), Patrick Troughton (1966-9), Jon Pertwee (1970-4), Tom Baker (1974-80), Peter Davison (1981-4), Colin Baker (1984-6), Sylvester McCoy (1987-9), Paul McGann (1996), Christopher Eccleston (2005), David Tennant (2006-10), Matt Smith (2010-4), Peter Capaldi (2014-7) and Jodie Whitaker (2018 ).

 The classic series was at its height of popularity during Tom Bakers run, with Baker crafting the perpetually remembered character of the jolly, non-sequitir spouting Doctor in felt hat, sonic screwdriver, bag of jellybabies and of course the long multi-coloured scarf.
 The series was at its creative height during the Jon Pertwee-Tom Baker eras, crafting some fine and original science-fiction stories and unique alien menaces.
 The Doctor was always a crusader of avant garde science, a genius of unfathomable abilities who could always produce a super-scientific solution out of his hat at the last moment while leaving stuffy bureaucratic types red-faced.
 It was a series whose attitude of eccentricity and sheer good-natured fun often went an enormous way toward papering over production values and special effects that were often on the level of an Edward D. Wood Jr film.
 During the Peter Davison era, the series was at its most conceptually ingenious and characterisations at their most intriguingly shaded.
 However, after that point, and generally coincident with John Nathan-Turners succession of the role of producer, the series slipped into self-parody most notably Colin Bakers buffoonish essayal of the role of The Doctor, and the increasing slippage of the stories into narrative incoherence from about 1984 onward.
 The series was briefly revived in a so-so tv movie, Doctor Who (1996) starring Paul McGann as The Doctor, a misguided attempt to sell the series to American audiences.
 Nevertheless for a substantial time Doctor Who was one of the great science-fiction tv series and certainly the only one that has ever rivaled Star Trek (1966-9) in terms of fan popularity.
 The series was later revived/reinvented with great success in 2005, resulting in briefer stories, a frequently much more adult flirtatiousness and some extremely clever storytelling/reconceptualisation that turned the revival into a major international hit.